-E-TZ 02/03 was most likely compiled in Tarazona in mid-16th century, at a different place and later date than previously thought; a study of its compilation process is underway.
-For a recent discussion, see Ros-Fábregas (2016-2017).
+E-TZ 02/03 was most likely compiled in Tarazona in mid-16th century, at a different place and later date than previously thought; see Comments about a sixteenth-century Inventory 1 of music books at Tarazona cathedral in the following link: https://hispanicpolyphony.eu/node/16447.
+For a recent discussion, see also Ros-Fábregas (2016-2017).

-I would like to thank the Archivist of Tarazona Cathedral, Miguel Antonio Franco Garza, for facilitating the research of all the Tarazona manuscript and printed books of polyphony for the present Project.
+I would like to thank the Archivist of Tarazona cathedral, Miguel Antonio Franco Garza, for facilitating me the research of all the Tarazona manuscript and printed books of polyphony for the present Project.

 [THE INVENTORY BELOW IS STILL UNDER CONSTRUCTION]